moconnell/yolo/README.md

 #### Ftx/PostOnly

 The application seeks always to place limit orders at or better than best bid/ask.
 Setting this flag additionally ensures that FTX will reject any order that would cross the book.

+### Order Management

+The application is currently fire-and-forget, so this is left as an exercise for the user :wink:

+As a safety feature, the application will bug out if the account has any open orders.